root-project/web/manual/index.md

 ---

-ROOT is an object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage.
+ROOT is an object-oriented framework that provides all the functionalities needed to deal with big data processing, statistical analysis, visualization and storage in high-energy physics.
 It is mainly written in C++ but integrated with other languages such as Python and R.

+> C++
+>
+> The usage of ROOT requires in-depth knowledge of C++.
+For detailed information on C++, refer to C++ language references such as [C++ Language Reference](https://docs.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=vs-2019).
+>

 ## Basics